MISSOULA – It’s not just the memories of Monday night’s Missoula concert sparking discussion of Pearl Jam.

 The release of a political poster depicting a burning White House is drawing a lot of fire online and maybe seeing some fans turn their back on the legendary group.

-There was no mistake Monday’s Pearl Jam concert in Washington Grizzly Stadium had political overtones, complete with "Rock 2 Vote" signups, and another show backing Senator Jon Tester’s re-election bid.
+There was no mistake that Monday’s Pearl Jam concert in Washington Grizzly Stadium had political overtones, complete with "Rock 2 Vote" signups, and another show backing Senator Jon Tester’s re-election bid.

 But it was this poster, sold at the venue last night that started generating debate Tuesday afternoon after it caught the attention of conservative media news outlets.